miguelocana/GameOfLife/README.md

 **FILL CELL** -> click mouse

-*Observations:* If you pause the game, you can fill any cell you want

-An image running the game.
+*Observations:* If you pause the game, you can fill any cell you want... here's an image running the game.

 ![1](/media/1.jpg)